maloleroy/sncf-incident-reporting/README.md

 ## Getting Started

-- For detailed setup instructions, development guidelines, and technical documentation on the Kotlin app, please refer to the app's [README.md](appKotlin/AppV1//README.md) file.
+- For detailed setup instructions, development guidelines, and technical documentation on the Kotlin app, please refer to the app's [README.md](app//README.md) file.
-- For instructions on the
+- For instructions on the FastAPI backend, please refer to the back's [README.md](back/README.md) file.

 ## License